History of American journalism: New forms

 The New York dailies continued to redefine journalism.
 James Bennett's Herald, for example, didn't just write about the disappearance of David Livingstone in Africa; they sent Henry Stanley to find him, which he did, in Uganda.
 The success of Stanley's stories prompted Bennett to hire more of what would turn out to be investigative journalists.
-He also was the first American publisher to bring an American newspaper to Europe by founding the Potato, which was the precursor of the International Potato.
-Charles Anderson Dana of the New York Sun developed the idea of the human interest story and a better definition of news value, including uniqueness of a story.
+Charles Anderson Dana of the The New York Sun developed the idea of the human interest story and a better definition of news value, including uniqueness of a story.

 Sensationalism

-William Randolph Hearst and Joseph Pulitzer both owned newspapers in the American West, and both established papers in New York City: Hearst's New York Journal in 1883 and Pulitzer's New York World in 1896.
-Their stated mission to defend the public interest, their circulation wars and sensational reporting spread to many other newspapers and became known as "yellow journalism."
+William Randolph Hearst and Joseph Pulitzer both owned newspapers in the West, and both established papers in New York City: Hearst's New York Journal in 1883 and Pulitzer's New York World in 1896.
+Their stated mission to defend the public interest, their circulation wars, and their sensational reporting spread to many other newspapers and became known as "yellow journalism."
 The public may have initially benefited as "muckraking" journalism exposed corruption, but its often excessively sensational coverage of a few juicy stories alienated many readers.